-In this post, I’d just like to discuss this rolled gold phoenix locket from my personal collection and breakdown how we can evaluate it.
+In this post, I’d just like to discuss this rolled gold griffin locket from my personal collection and breakdown how we can evaluate it.

 There are several clues which help: